Vicky Ford: Parliamentary career

+In 2024, Ford contested the Chelmsford constituency as the incumbent Member of Parliament, losing to Liberal Democrat Marie Goldman.
+It was the first time the constituency had not elected a Conservative Member of Parliament since the 1964 General Election.

 Personal life

-Vicky married Hugo Ford in 1996.
-They have three children.
+Vicky married Hugo Ford in 1996, and together they have three children.
 The couple met at the University of Cambridge, where she was a student at Trinity College and he was a student at Magdalene College.
 He is an oncologist and is the director of cancer services at Addenbrooke's Hospital in Cambridge.